Arjailer/arjailer.github.io/safepad2/index.md

 SafePad 2 is an encrypted text editor for Windows.

-It uses AES256 encryption with PBKDF2 password hashing using an SHA256 based HMAC.
+It uses AES256 encryption with Argon2 password hashing.

 ![SafePad 2 screenshot](SafePad2.png)